haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 calculating the surface distance instead.
 Such an analysis can be done with the [XWalk sofware][link-xwalk]._

-We can also visualize the interface residues identified from the DISVIS interaction analysis.
+We can also visualize the interface residues identified from the DisVis interaction analysis.
 For this type in the PyMOL command window:

 <a class="prompt prompt-pymol">